Elliot Ackerman: Waiting for Eden

 Ackerman's third novel Waiting for Eden was published September 25, 2018, by Alfred A. Knopf.
 The book was nominated for the Andrew Carnegie Medal for Excellence in Fiction, and it won the Marine Corps Heritage Foundation's James Webb Award.
 Author Anthony Swofford wrote in The New York Times Book Review, "Masterly ...
 Brilliant ...
-In his short novel, Ackerman accomplishes what a mountain of maximalist books have rarely delivered over tens of thousands of pages and a few decades: He makes pure character-based literary art, dedicated only to deeply human storytelling ...
-Cusk's Outline trilogy and Jenny Offill's Dept. of Speculation have created similarly shimmering portraits of humans at rest and fury ...
-Ackerman explore[s] conflicted, confused true love in such elegant and humane ways that you will come to question everything you think you know about the meanings of romance and fidelity ...
-The micro-level power of his unadorned and direct prose lies in no less than an attempt to contain and dramatize the darkness and light of our souls ...
-To identify this book as a novel seems inadequate: Waiting for Eden is a sculpture chiseled from the rarest slab of life experience."
+In his short novel, Ackerman accomplishes what a mountain of maximalist books have rarely delivered over tens of thousands of pages and a few decades: He makes pure character-based literary art, dedicated only to deeply human storytelling."
 The novel was one of the best books of the year on Amazon, NPR, and the Washington Post and was a New York Times Book Review Editors' Choice.

 Places and Names: On War, Revolution, and Returning

 Ackerman's fourth book Places and Names: On War, Revolution, and Returning was published June 11, 2019, by Penguin Press.
 The memoir was nominated for the 2020 Andrew Carnegie Medal for Excellence in Non-fiction.
-Time magazine named it a must-read book of 2019 and said, "In Places and Names, perhaps the most striking war memoir of the year, Ackerman attempts to make sense of the reasons he served (personal and geopolitical), the people he met, the kinship he felt and the reckonings he has since confronted.
-Places and Names is as clean and spare in its prose as it is sharp and unsparing in timely observation."
+Time magazine named it a must-read book of 2019.
 It was also a New York Times Book Review Editors' Choice.

 Red Dress in Black & White

 Ackerman's fifth book Red Dress in Black & White was published May 26, 2020, by Alfred A. Knopf.
 The novel was nominated for the 2021 Andrew Carnegie Medal for Excellence in Fiction and was also a New York Times Book Review Editors' Choice.
-Author Joan Silber wrote in The New York Times Book Review, "Having worked so impressively at overturning the conventions of war fiction, Ackerman has now written a novel without a single soldier in it ...
-He's decided on a different sort of drama, a territory of intrigue and tricks, entirely absorbing, with other sources of suspense ...
-Ackerman's rich knowledge of Turkey is evident on every page."